palmanish-coder/amazon-clone/README.md

 # amazon-clone
-this is my amazon clone
+this is my amazon clone.